Optimal modularity and memory capacity of neural reservoirs: Introduction

 Instead of training all the connection parameters as in RNNs, reservoir computers only train a small number of readout parameters.
 Reservoir computers use the implicit computational capacities of a neural reservoir---a network of model neurons.
 Compared with other frameworks that require training numerous parameters, this paradigm allows for larger networks and better parameter scaling.
 Reservoir computers have been successful in a range of tasks including time series prediction, natural language processing, and pattern generation, and have also been used as biologically plausible models for neural computation~\cite{Yamazaki2007, Holzmann2010, Jaeger2012, Triefenbach2010,Jalalvand2016, Deng2016, Souahlia2016, Soriano2015, Rossert2015, Enel2016}.

 Reservoir computers operate by taking an input signal(s) into a high-dimensional reservoir state space where signals are mixed.
+We use echo state networks (ESN)--a popular implementation of reservoir computing--where the reservoir is a collection of randomly connected neurons and the inputs are continuous or binary signals that are injected into a random subset of those neurons through randomly weighted connections.
+The reservoir's output is read via a layer of read-out neurons which receive connections from all neurons in the reservoir.
+They have no input back into the reservoir and they act as the system's output on tasks.

 The reservoir weights and input weights are generally drawn from a given probability distribution and remain unchanged, while the read-out weights that connect the reservoir and read-outs are trained (see Fig.~\ref{fig:esn}(a)).
 Read-out neurons can be considered as ``tuning knobs'' into the desired set of non-linear computations that are being performed within the reservoir.
-Therefore, the ability of a reservoir computer to learn a particular behavior depends on the richness of the dynamical repertoire of the reservoir~\cite{Lukosevicius2009}.
+Therefore, the ability of a reservoir computer to learn a particular behavior depends on the richness of the dynamical repertoire of the reservoir~\cite{Lukosevicius2009, Pascanu2011a}.

 Many attempts have been made to calibrate reservoirs for particular tasks.
-In echo state networks (ESN)---a popular implementation of reservoir computing---this usually entails the adjustment of the spectral radius (largest eigenvalue of the reservoir weight matrix), the input and reservoir weight scales, and reservoir size~\cite{Jaeger2002, Farkas2016}.
-In memory tasks, performance peaks sharply around a critical point for the spectral radius, whereby the neural network resides within a dynamical regime with long transients and ``echos'' of previous inputs reverberating through the states of the neurons preserving past information~\cite{Verstraeten2007}.
+In echo state networks this usually entails the adjustment of the spectral radius (largest eigenvalue of the reservoir weight matrix), the input and reservoir weight scales, and reservoir size~\cite{Jaeger2002, Pascanu2011a, Rodan2011, Farkas2016}.
+In memory tasks, performance peaks sharply around a critical point for the spectral radius, whereby the neural network resides within a dynamical regime with long transients and ``echos'' of previous inputs reverberating through the states of the neurons preserving past information~\cite{Verstraeten2007, Pascanu2011a}.
 Weight distribution has also been found to play an important role in performance~\cite{Ju2013}, and the effects of reservoir topology has been studied using small-world~\cite{Deng2007}, scale-free~\cite{Deng2007}, columnar~\cite{Maass2002a, Verstraeten2007, Ju2013, Li2015}, Kronecker graphs~\cite{Rad2008, Leskovec2010}, and ensembles with lateral inhibition~\cite{Xue2007}, each of which showing improvements in performance over simple random graphs.

+Echo state networks provide a compelling substrate for investigating the relationship between community structure, information diffusion, and memory.
+They can be biologically realistic, are simple to train; the separation between the reservoir and the trained readouts means that the training process does not interfere in the structure of the reservoir itself (see the Supplemental Material Table~\ref{table:tech}).